 Despite further provocations, President Wilson still hoped for a negotiated settlement until February 1, 1917, when Germany resumed submarine warfare against merchant ships, including those of the United States and other neutral countries.
 In response, Wilson broke off diplomatic relations with Germany.

 The release of the Zimmermann Telegram ignited a public furor that was further enflamed by the loss of three U.S. merchant ships to German submarines.
-After much thought and introspection, President Wilson appeared before a joint session of Congress on the evening of April 2, 1917 and asked for a declaration of war against Germany.
+After much thought and introspection, President Wilson appeared before a Joint Session of Congress on the evening of April 2, 1917 and asked for a Declaration of War against Germany.

 This is a partial excerpt of what he said: